Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 [LINK: Visual Studio Code Installation Page](https://code.visualstudio.com/download)

 ### Install Python
-Pyhon is the language we will use to build applications for the Raspberry Pi
+Pyhon is the programming language we will use to build applications for the Raspberry Pi

 From the Python Org:
 * Python is powerful... and fast;